 Visting the Bisti Badlands and De-Na-Zin Wilderness

 The main section of Bisti Badlands is easily accessible in any passenger car: 99% of the journey is paved road, with only the last two miles on a dirt road that a 2WD can handle as long as you go slowly.
 The BLM driving directions are accurate and easy to follow.

 You can get a feel for the “hike” ahead of time by looking at a trail map but keep in mind that there are NO marked trails when you’re actually on-site.
 Don’t go unless you’re prepared with a GPS or other navigational tools to make your way in and out even if the weather turns on you.

 The only other tourist attraction in the immediate area is Chaco Canyon.
-I haven’t been yet (it’s on my wishlist, but I’ve been scared to try it without a high-clearance vehicle given its notoriety as a rough road; if you go, approaching it from the east is supposed to be the easiest way).
+I haven’t been yet (it’s on my wishlist, but the road is notoriously rough and I’m scared to try it without a high-clearance vehicle; if you go, approaching it from the east is supposed to be the easiest way).
 You’ll find hotels north of Bisti in Farmington or south along I-40 between Grants and Gallup.

-Despite a bit of bad luck on our visit, I had a blast exploring the New Mexico Badlands — and hope to go back another time under better circumstances and to watch the sunset.
+Despite a bit of bad luck on our visit, I had a blast exploring the New Mexico Badlands — and hope to return another time under better circumstances to watch the sunset.